AnnahGrace/DAR---Final-Project/README.md

   - Use proper file directory procedures (even though I hate it)
   - Push to GitHub.com after every sitting
   - If I get to part 5, take notes on everything I do so I don't get lost in the complexity
+  - Strike out sections in this read me as I complete them